tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you are a startup and you're looking for help to leverage AWS in your operations, what can you use?
 A: AWS Activate is a program that provides startups with AWS credits, training, and tech support.

 - Q: What is AWS Snowball?
 A: A service used to migrate lots of data from on-premises to the cloud.
+It's primary use is to transfer data to AWS when the Internet connection is slow and unreliable.
+So if the exam asks for a service that can transfer data over an reliable network, think Snowball.

+- Q: Which AWS service should a Cloud Practitioner use to establish a secure network connection between an on-premises network and AWS: Virtual Private Network or AWS Web Application Firewall?
+A: VPN which is part of the VPC service.

 ## References